 Now that you are all set up with conversion tracking, let your account run for a bit to gather data, and then make a habit of allocating time each month to analyze and optimize.
 Look at your conversions and conversion rate for specific campaigns, ad groups, keywords, ads, and landing pages.
 Allocate more budget to those that are converting well, and revamp underperforming ads or landing pages.

 Don’t be afraid to experiment and test additional functionality that you may have not used in the past, for example implementing sitelink extensions or creating a remarketing campaign through the display network.
 According to Fit Marketing’s Chris Kilbourn, “Even the slightest bump in conversion rate can generate significant incremental business for your company.”

 So take your blindfold off, put your glasses on, and start tracking conversions!

 - Gain insight into what’s working and what’s not: by measuring conversion you can see what campaigns, adgroups, keywords, ads, and landing pages are receiving the most conversions and make changes accordingly.

 - Get more customers!
 Who doesn’t want more customers?
 Once you start getting conversion data you will have a clearer understanding of what changes you need to make to underperforming keywords, ads, etc. Make these changes and watch the customer flood in!

 - Improve your ROI: Clicks are not valuable if they are not converting.
 Track conversions to reduce wasted spend, gain more quality clicks, and improve your return on investment.

-- Experiment and grow: Once you have conversion tracking implemented you will now have the flexibility to experiment with additional functionality in AdWords like ad extensions, remarketing campaigns, product listing ads, etc. Test to find additional ways to gain even more conversions, and grow your business into a money-making machine.
+- Experiment and grow: Once you have conversion tracking implemented you will now have the flexibility to experiment with additional functionality in Google Ads like ad extensions, remarketing campaigns, product listing ads, etc. Test to find additional ways to gain even more conversions, and grow your business into a money-making machine.